MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

             path: /rules/0/verbs/2
 ```

-This example removes the verb "list" in the `ClusterRole` named `secret-reader` on clusters with the label `env: prod`.
+This example removes the verb "list" in the `ClusterRole` object named `secret-reader` on clusters with the label `env: prod`.

 ### Cluster selector

-You can use the `clusterSelector` field in the `overrideRule` object to specify the clusters to which the override rule applies.
+You can use the `clusterSelector` field in the `overrideRules` object to specify the clusters to which the override rule applies.
 The `ClusterSelector` object supports the following field:

 * `clusterSelectorTerms`: A list of terms that specify the criteria for selecting clusters.
 Each term includes a `labelSelector` field that defines a set of labels to match.